Mending-Electronics/MetaPix/README.md

 ## Educational Purpose

-MetaPix is an educational development aimed at identifying privacy and security exposures that can arise from backend development.
-Specifically, it demonstrates the potential risks if client user pictures are returned to the frontend without proper privacy treatment.
+MetaPix is an educational tool designed to identify privacy and security exposures that can arise in backend development.
+It specifically highlights the potential risks when client user pictures are returned to the frontend without proper privacy measures.

 Note: Use sample pictures from this repository to try the app: [EXIF Samples](https://github.com/ianare/exif-samples)